flying-sheep/maturin-names-reproducer/README.md

 - <samp>Cargo.toml</samp>

   - `package.name = 'xdot'` to set the crate name for crates.io
-  - `package.metadata.maturin.name = 'xdot_rs` to set the dylib name used by maturin (defaults to `package.name` and needs to match the Python module name)
+  - `package.metadata.maturin.name = 'xdot_rs'` to set the dylib name used by maturin (defaults to `package.name` and needs to match the Python module name)

 - <samp>pyproject.toml</samp>